sumitoberoi1/ForeCast/README.md

 I wasn’t able to work on push notification part as I was thinking of building express server which will subscribe to alerts on this API http://api.openweathermap.org/data/3.0/triggers and using https://www.npmjs.com/package/apn.
 I will be able to push notification from my server to the device.
 But I didn’t have paid developer account so I was not able to work on that part

-For testing ‘
+Presently, I am pushing pod directories to github which is not the ideal way but for ease of testing I am doing this For testing ‘
 1. clone the project
 2. Open Forecast.xcworkspace